-She has been earning a good income from the venture since she started producing seed on her land nearly three years ago, and expects to earn \$1,000 the has been earning a good income on the venture since she started
+She has been earning a good income from the venture since she started producing seed on her land nearly three years ago, and expects to earn £645 from the sale of seed alone this year.
+The 30 quintals that she will produce on the half-acre site used for wheat seed production will provide planting material for 30 farmers in her locality.